Internet-of-People/mercury-rust/doc/Architecture.md

 Metadata is accessible through the `meta::Attribute` trait that consists of a name and a strongly typed value.
 Note that this can be a composite value (i.e. array or object) that contains further attributes or a link that points to other entries.
+Edges of the Merkle-DAG are defined by these link attributes.

 A `meta::Data` entry provides an iterator for its attributes and some convenience functions for easier attribute lookups.